soraghallaigh/FH-Training-App-Sencha/README.md

-# FeedHenry Sencha Tutorial - v8
+# FeedHenry Sencha Tutorial - Part 8

 ## Overview

+'git checkout v7' to get the starting code for this section.

 This part of the tutorial will teach you how to use save and load settings from the device local storage using the $fh.data() API call.
 More information on this API call can be found <a href="http://docs.feedhenry.com/api-reference/local-storage/">here</a>.
 After completing this tutorial you will be able to.